Trees for Villagers

 The selected villages for the project implementation form a subtropical habitat with elevation ranging between 1400 and 1800 meter with sal, pine, oak, rhododendrons, kaphal being dominant trees.
 The flora covers a wide and diverse range of plants ranging from Bryophytes, orchids, rare climbing plants, ferns, lichens, fungi, medicinal herbs and shrubs.
-The rich avian diversity of the area makes it a birders paradise, some of the prominent avian fauna include magpies, barbets, parakeets, thrushes, woodpeckers, jungle Owlet, fish eagle, lammergeier, Himalayan Griffon, crested serpent eagle, flycatchers, and cheer pheasants, Kalij pheasant, Koklas pheasants.
+The project involves plantation of mainly Banj (Quercus leucotricophora), Aonla (Pahytolacca emblica), Bhatula (Desnodium tilaefolium, Bhimal (Grevia optiva.), Majuna (Salix alba), Shatoot (Morus serreta), and Bakian (Melina azedarach).

-The project involves plantation of 25000 native tree saplings in selected three Van Panchayat areas covering about 42 hectors of land.
+The project involves plantation of 50000 native tree saplings in the selected four Van Panchayat areas covering over 50 hectares of land.
 This will primarily strengthen the unique ‘Van Panchayat’ governance for sustainable natural resource management.
 The plantation will encourage participatory approach with direct community involvement in conservation action simultaneously generating local employment while project implementation and monitoring which supports the sensitive rural economy.
-The project being implemented with promotion of multipurpose native trees.
-With focus on raising Oak species because of its multiple socio-environmental benefits.
-Oaks foliage is a major source of fodder, acorns are edible and is suitable for silvi-horticultural systems with several cash crops of the area with high rhizome yield being grown best under Oak canopy.
-The selected native species will be planted in the identified areas to reclamation into forest lands to improve wildlife habitat, control top soil erosion, check surface water runoff and aiding ecosystem services overall supporting benefit: cost ratio to the locals.
-The plantation will help to absorb a minimum of 300,000 Kgs of atmospheric Carbon upon attending mature forests while greening the environment.
+The project is implemented with the promotion of multipurpose native trees with the focus on raising oak species because of its multiple socio-environmental benefits.
+Oaks foliage is a major source of fodder, acorns are edible and are suitable for silvi-horticultural systems with several cash crops of the area with high rhizome yield being grown best under Oak canopy.
+The selected native species will be planted in the identified areas to reclaim into forest lands to improve wildlife habitat, control top soil erosion, check surface water runoff and aid ecosystem services to overall support benefit-cost ratio to the locals.
+The plantation will help to absorb a minimum of 1 million kilograms of atmospheric carbon annually upon attending mature forests while greening the environment.